emessonSilva/Calculadora_Web/README.md

 # Web Calculator

-This is a simple calculator project implemented using HTML, CSS, and JavaScript.
+This is a simple calculator project implemented using HTML, CSS, JavaScript and Bootstrap.
 Below is a readme describing the structure and functionality of the code.

 ## Files and Structure